San Diego County Fair: Features

 As with many county fairs, animal exhibits are abundant.
 There are also two buildings full of commercial exhibits.
 There are exhibits featuring San Diego County's heritage, as well as exhibits specially designed for the fair's theme, which changes annually, making the fair somewhat different each year.
 Most recently, the theme for 2023 was "Get Out There!".

 Children and students are honored in the Kids' Best and Student Showcase displays, which feature artwork created by students ranging from kindergarten through community college.
 School yearbooks are displayed as well as woodworking, photography, and art projects constructed by high school students.
 All ages can display their talents in exhibits such as Design in Wood, photo and art shows, and Home and Hobby.
 Each day features a particular city or town in San Diego County.

 Food also is a feature of the fair, with more than 100 food booths.
 There are many fair classics as well as other interesting or outrageous creations such as beef sundaes, fried Twinkies, and apple fries.
 Something new is added every year, such as fried cola in 2007, chocolate bacon in 2009, and fried butter in 2010.
-In 2015 the new Fair fare is an eclectic mix of pork and bacon to sweets and spice - and much more.
-2019 saw the debut of the Buffalo Chicken Chimichanga.
-From Wasabi Bacon Bombs to Sriracha Corn Dogs, Deep-fried Slimfast Bars, and a Fireball Donut, there is a lot to eat and see at the San Diego County Fair.
+The 2019 fair saw the debut of the Buffalo Chicken Chimichanga and the Tres Leches Cinnamon Roll was introduced in 2025.

 The Fourth of July brings events celebrating the United States' independence, including a parade and a large fireworks display in the evening.

 With an average daily attendance of more than 60,000 in 2014, it is the fourth largest fair in North America, and California's largest ever, surpassed in attendance only by the State Fair of Texas, Houston Livestock Show and Rodeo, and the Minnesota State Fair.
+The 2025 fair saw an average attendance of 44,000 people, on par with 2024, marking a decrease in attendance over the decade.